Jaeiya/hashimg/README.md

 ### Binary Releases

-For Linux, MacOS (10.15+) Catalina, and Windows, you can download them from the [Releases Page](https://github.com/Jaeiya/hashimg/releases)
+For Linux, MacOS (10.15+ Catalina), and Windows, you can download them from the [Releases Page](https://github.com/Jaeiya/hashimg/releases)

 ### Using Go CLI